Imperfect Competition in Markets for Short-Circuit Current Services: Case Studies

 While market power from SCC services is the focus of this work, we still briefly analyze market power in the energy clearing, by checking averaged bidding decisions, i.e., $\sum_{t}\beta_{\hat{g},t}^\textrm{m}/T$, shown in Table \ref{table:energy_market_power}.
-Units at buses \{2, 3\} are seen to strategically bid to maximize profits, whereas other expensive units normally offer true energy bids even if they are capable of misreporting them (note that a bidding multiplier of 1 indicates a truthful bid).
+Units at buses \{2, 3\} are seen to strategically bid to maximize profits, whereas other expensive units normally offer true energy bids even if they are capable of misreporting them (as illustrated by the shaded area in comparison with other strategic scenarios; note that a bidding multiplier of 1 indicates a truthful bid).
 This is because there are significantly cheaper units with important capacity in the energy market, making high-cost units difficult to be dispatched.
 Consequently, the optimal solution for them is bidding honestly in order to clear the market.
 Market power in SCC services is analyzed next.

 \textbf{\textit{Analysis of SCC prices:}} The SCC clearing prices for critical buses \{26, 30\} under five scenarios are illustrated in Fig.~\ref{fig:SCC_prices}, where the prices for bus 26 are significantly higher than those for bus 30.
 This is due to the differences in SCC marginal prices taken from Fig.~\ref{fig:AS_offer_prices} (used as the truthful bids in the bilevel model), and the fact that the SCC market of bus 26 has been monopolized by 2$\hat{g}$-$b$27, while other SGs are only able to provide SCC services to bus 30, as discussed in Section \ref{System Operation in the Perfectly Competitive Market}.